uoftgasa/uoftgasa.github.io/markdown/index.md

 #### TA Admin and Observatory Director Michael Williams
 Office: [AB](#astronomy-building)2**XX**

 Michael Williams is a great person to talk to about the on-campus instrumentation, whether it be for a class you're TAing or for a public event you want to run.
-Mike is also a
+Mike is also very knowledgeable about our planetarium, and can get you started on adding your own content to the existing software.

 ## New Student To Do List
 [**Table of Contents**](#table-of-contents)

 You'll receive emails about nearly everything on this list, but its good to keep in mind that these are the things you'll need to do to get up and running.

- - Arrive in Toronto before Labour Day (first Monday in September) to be in time for orientation
+ 1) Arrive in Toronto before Labour Day (first Monday in September) to be in time for orientation
- - Apply for your health insurance plan
+ 2) Apply for your health insurance plan
-	 - If you are coming from another Canadian province, register for [OHIP](https://www.ontario.ca/page/apply-ohip-and-get-health-card) at a [Service Ontario](#service-ontario)
+	 1) If you are coming from another Canadian province, register for [OHIP](https://www.ontario.ca/page/apply-ohip-and-get-health-card) at a [Service Ontario](#service-ontario)
-	 - If you are coming from another country,  register for [UHIP](http://uhip.ca/DefaultHome.aspx) online
+	  If you are coming from another country,  register for [UHIP](http://uhip.ca/DefaultHome.aspx) online
  - [Get your TCard](http://tcard.utoronto.ca/getting-your-new-tcard-2/).
  - [Activate your UTORid](http://tcard.utoronto.ca/activate-your-utorid/).
  - [Set up your wifi](http://help.ic.utoronto.ca/content/20/704/en/wireless-access.html).